yeuchi/RunYasso800/README.md

 4. Dagger dependency injection.
 5. PAUSE is not displayed.

+# Google Play Versions
+1. April 11, 2020: 1st available on Google Play; functionally tested by self.
+2. April 11, 2020: submitted for Google review.
+   a.
+Refactored viewModels,
+   b. fixed: PersistActivity no longer renders partial data when there are no splits.

 # References
 1. How to do Yasso 800s, by Christine Luff, VeryWellFit, August 04, 2019\
 https://www.verywellfit.com/how-to-do-yasso-800s-2911888